jiho283/FactKG/README.md

 The KG is stored in the form of a dictionary in ```dbpedia_2015_undirected.pickle``` file.

+We also release a subset of DBpedia (named 'dbpedia_2015_undirected_light.pickle') by selecting only the relations used in FactKG among the triples of DBpedia.
+You can also use it as a whole KG.

 ```
 with open('dbpedia_2015_undirected.pickle', 'rb') as f:
     dbpedia = pickle.load(f)